bbaranoff/binding-down-to-gsm/docs/index.rst

 -  Therefore, from the UE’s point of view:

 .. tip::
-   “I’m camped on ARFCN 871 (2G), PLMN 001–01 (which I just marked forbidden), but I have no other candidate cell broadcasts in my BCCH.
+   “I’m registered on ARFCN 871 (2G), PLMN 001–01,
+   but I have no other candidate cell broadcasts in my BCCH.
 I must stay here until I find an alternative cell.”
 It will not hop back to LTE “by itself” unless it actually sees a higher‐priority (allowed) cell in the same BCCH’s neighbor‐list or it